BrightComposite/RSToolkit/README.md

 ### Meta-programming
 - Tight integration with the build system (dllimport/dllexport are managed authomatically with the `api(module)` macro, for example)
 - Template function selection (*useif*, *skipif* and *selectif* conditions)
-- Integer type indices generation to create type-to-object mappings
+- Integer type indices generation to create type-to-object mappings (see the gfx :: context components from the `graphics` module)

 ### Common
 - Generalized graphic context management and extensions (partially implemented OpenGL backend and FreeType font extension)